Vaei/PlayMontageByTag/README.md

 ## Changelog

+### 1.3.0
+* Refactor to PlayMontageAdvanced
+* Remove dependency on interface, allowing params to be used instead

 ### 1.2.0
 * Fix bug where montage wasn't being stopped when ability ends
 * Added support for notify by tag that is processed in the GA itself